alphacodes19/Intelligent-AI-Attendance--Face---Voice-Recognition/README.md

 ## Credits

-Original SnapClass project and design by Sambodh Gupta (Apna College).
+Original SnapClass project and design by Sambodh Gupta.